 Are you ready to inspire champions?
 If yes, then this may be the right opportunity for you!

-Under the general supervision from the Assistant Athletic Director of Facilities and Operations, employees in this classification perform electrical and/or mechanical and HVAC maintenance tasks of substantial complexity.
-In addition, employees perform duties of moderate complexity in facility and plumbing maintenance.
+Under the general supervision from the Assistant Athletic Director of Facilities and Operations, employees in this classification perform plumbing, electrical and/or mechanical maintenance tasks of substantial complexity.
+In addition, employees perform duties of moderate complexity in pool, facility and HVAC maintenance.
 Employees at the Premium classification cover a broader range of responsibility to include but not limited to estimate jobs, determine job scope, and prioritize accordingly.

-The Maintenance Person III Premium has primary maintenance operation responsibility of the Athletic Department's two 75,000 square foot recreation facilities for students, faculty and staff (Arrillaga Outdoor Education and Recreation Center & Arrillaga Center for Sports and Recreation), while being a team member of a crew that also oversees the maintenance of additional recreation and pool facilities on Stanford University's main campus.
+The Maintenance Person III Premium has primary maintenance operation responsibility of the Athletic Department's Avery Aquatic Center, while being a team member of a crew that oversees all the Recreational Centers on Stanford University's main campus.

 The duties listed below are designed to provide a representative sampling of key tasks and/or responsibilities associated with the job; they are not intended to be a complete list of all the duties performed by employees in the classification.
-Your responsibilities include: Electrical and Mechanical Maintenance
+Your responsibilities include: Plumbing Maintenance

-Under general supervision, performs Journey level electrical and mechanical work involved with the installation, maintenance, operation and repair of the Athletic Department's two campus recreation center's electrical and mechanical equipment
+Under general supervision, performs Journey level electrical and mechanical work involved with the installation, maintenance, operation and repair of the Athletic Department's Avery Aquatic Center's electrical and mechanical equipment

 Installs new and replaces switches, receptacles, light fixtures, ballast's, and relamps light fixtures